kids encyclopedia robot

 Hinton moved from the U.S. to Canada in part due to disillusionment with Ronald Reagan-era politics and disapproval of military funding of artificial intelligence.

-In August 2024, Hinton co-authored a letter with Yoshua Bengio, Stuart Russell, and Laurence Lessig in support of SB 1047, a California AI safety bill that would require companies training models which cost more than $100 million to perform risk assessments before deployment.
-They claimed the legislation was the "bare minimum for effective regulation of this technology."
+In August 2024, Hinton co-authored a letter with Yoshua Bengio, Stuart Russell, and Lawrence Lessig in support of SB 1047, a California AI safety bill that would require companies training models which cost more than US$100 million to perform risk assessments before deployment.
+They said the legislation was the "bare minimum for effective regulation of this technology."

 Personal life

-Hinton's second wife, Rosalind Zalin, died of ovarian cancer in 1994; his third wife, Jackie, died in September 2018, also of cancer.
+Hinton's first wife, Rosalind Zalin, died of ovarian cancer in 1994; his second wife, Jacqueline "Jackie" Ford, died of pancreatic cancer in 2018.

 Hinton is the great-great-grandson of the mathematician and educator Mary Everest Boole and her husband, the logician George Boole.
 George Boole's work eventually became one of the foundations of modern computer science.
 Another great-great-grandfather of his was the surgeon and author James Hinton, who was the father of the mathematician Charles Howard Hinton.